 For many patients, the healthcare journey begins with a phone call.
 Unfortunately, this first step is often plagued by long hold times and complex phone menus, leading to frustration and abandoned calls.
 This is a critical area where AI shines.
 Platforms like Prosper AI deploy voice AI agents that can answer patient calls instantly, 24/7, to schedule appointments, handle intake, and answer common questions without forcing patients to wait on hold.
 See how Prosper AI works.
 This not only improves the patient experience but also helps reduce no show rates, which can range from 5% to over 30% depending on the specialty.

 Administrative tasks consume an enormous amount of time and money in healthcare.
-In fact, physicians can spend nearly 14 hours per week just on prior authorization tasks.
-This administrative burden is a major driver of physician burnout, which still affects over 45% of doctors.
 AI healthcare companies are automating these repetitive workflows with incredible results.
 AI agents can:

 Verify patient benefits and eligibility: Making outbound calls to payers to get detailed benefits information in hours, not days.